 Legends state that the famed saint Dadhichi Rishi had once lived in this place.
 An ardent devotee of Lord Shiva, Dadhichi or Dadhyancha is said to have sacrificed his life so that the greatest weapon called Param Vir Chakra or Vajra was made out of his bones.

 From 1917 till 1930, Gandhiji stayed in the Ashram that has been named after the famed river Sabarmati.
-Salt Satyagraha or the Dandi March is one of the most important national movements that were undertaken by our freedom fighters seeking Independence from the British rule.
+Salt Satyagraha or the Dandi March is one of the most important national movements undertaken by our freedom fighters seeking Independence from British rule.